 Purpose Key Messages Suggested Action & Activities Suggested Social Media Ideas Emphasize training that can save lives.
-Continue promoting water safe behaviours in on and around the water throughout the year.
-Register yourself and your family in swimming lessons.
+Basic swimming ability is a requirement of any meaningful attempt to eliminate drowning in Canada.
+Register yourself and your family in Lifesaving Society swimming lessons.
 Swimming is a life skill that lasts a lifetime.
 Take a Lifesaving Society Bronze course to learn important self-rescue and first aid skills.
 Learn how to rescue others from water emergencies in the Lifesaving Society's Bronze Medallion course.
 Take a Bronze medal, Lifesaving First Aid, or CPR course today.
-Stay Safe In, On and Around the Water, In All Seasons Always ensure ice is safe and strong before going out on it.
-Avoid slushy ice, thawed ice that has recently refrozen, ice after sudden temperature changes and ice near moving water (i.e. rivers or currents).
-When going out onto the ice on a recreational vehicle, wear buoyant suits with thermal protection to increase your chances of survival if you go through the ice.
-If you do not have one, wear a lifejacket/PFD over an ordinary snowmobile suit or layered winter clothing.
-Adjust all boating equipment according to the season.
-No ice is without some risk.
-Even thick ice may be weak.
-Be sure to measure clear hard ice in several places.
-Drowning prevention is a year-round effort.
-Always be safe in, on, and around water and ice.
+Talk about the implications of trying to rescue others when not trained in water rescue.
+Learn about marine navigation, take a Pleasure Craft Operators course.
+Learn about your boat and your paddle when you buy one.
+Know your swimming ability and respect your limits.
+Stay informed about water safety.
+Do a CPR or water rescue demonstration at your local pool.
+Promote the ladder approach and how the right training can make a difference.
 Provide information on your facilities courses.
-Contact your local branch for resources on ice safety.
-Practice a simulated ice and/or cold water self-rescue.
-Hand out Water Smart/Ice Tip cards - Can be purchased at lifeguarddepot.com #NDPW2021 #SNPN2021 #drowningispreventable #drowningprevention #learntoswim • Send out tweets highlighting Provincial and/or National statistics. • Photos of multicultural children and adults taking swim lessons. • Photos of public trying lifesaving skills. • Photos of a group of people doing CPR on manikins. • Photo of Bronze medals. • Photo of ice safety cards. • Social media giveaway contest for first aid equipment and/or whistle
+Talk about the new role of the Lifesaving Society in providing swimming lessons in Canada.
+Share a link to your upcoming courses page. #NDPW2023 #SNPN2023 #DrowningIsPreventable #DrowningPrevention #LearnToSwim • Send out tweets highlighting Provincial and/or National statistics. • Photos of multicultural children and adults taking swim lessons. • Photos of public trying lifesaving skills. • Photos of a group of people doing CPR on manikins. • Photo of Bronze medals. • Social media giveaway contest for first aid equipment and/or whistle